 As time went on, Monet added weeping willows and bridges that were inspired by his love of Japanese gardens.

-Just like the beauty Monet created in his paintings, his gardens are a true work of art.
+Just like the beauty Monet created in his paintings, his garden is a true work of art.

 Touring Monet’s House

-While visiting Monet’s Gardens, you will also get to tour his family home.
+While visiting Monet’s Garden, you will also get to tour his family home.

 Claude Monet lived in his home at Giverny for forty-three years, from 1883 to 1926.